Avian flu

 Avian influenza A virus infections in birds

-Avian influenza refers to infection of birds with avian influenza Type A viruses.
-These viruses occur naturally among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
-Wild aquatic birds can be infected with avian influenza A viruses in their intestines and respiratory tract, but usually do not get sick.
+These influenza A viruses occur naturally among wild aquatic birds (e.g., ducks and geese) worldwide.
+These birds can carry avian influenza A viruses in their intestines and respiratory tract, but usually do not get sick.
 However, avian influenza A viruses are very contagious among birds, and some of these viruses can sicken and even kill certain domesticated bird species including chickens, ducks, and turkeys.

 Infected birds can shed avian influenza A viruses in their saliva, nasal secretions, and feces.
 Susceptible birds become infected when they have contact with the virus as it is shed by infected birds.
 They also can become infected through contact with surfaces that are contaminated with virus from infected birds.